dcsaorg/DCSA-JIT/doc/Module 9 part 3 - classifying timestamps.md

  * Be familiar with JSON
  * Understand the "Estimated -> Requested -> Planned" (`E -> R -> P`)
-   negotiation cycle covered in Module 4.
+   negotiation cycle covered in [Module 4].

 This part of the module _can_ be read without reading the previous parts.
 However, we still recommend you have read them first.